 Creepy tracking capabilities aside iPhones have a great built-in app called ‘Find Friends’, which allows you to share your location with your friends at all times.
 I have a couple of people who I trust with the capability of knowing every movement of my life in their palms.
 Of course, this only works if your phone is on, which leads to my next point.

-Keep your phone charged or have a battery pack to hand
+Keep your phone charged

 A smartphone and exploring a new city where there are loads of beautiful things to take photos of don’t always go hand in hand.

 At best that battery will last you a day with minimal usage.
 At worst the battery will be done before the day is out.
 I love spending days absorbing new surroundings and really not paying attention to my phone.
 A few years ago my phone broke while I was on a two and a half week road trip throughout America and I just didn’t bother to get it fixed for that time and I loved it.